civican/legisinfo/42-1/bills/C-60/bill_text.md

 Subparagraph 251.05(1)(a)(iii) of the `Canada Labour Code` is replaced by the following:

-that the complaint has been settled **between the employer and the employee**,
+that the complaint has been settled between the employer and the employee,

 ### Motor Vehicle Safety Act